sweattep/modern_quotes/README.md

 >the only way that they can continue to grow they must have communities that they can do it with

+>No, but she, for whatever reason knew of me long before we met.
+And she wanted to meet me.
+And when we met, we were both engaged

 >everything is related to everything else

 >the more you know, the more you accumulate